Run/Debug Configuration: Attach to Node.js/Chrome

 Remote URLs of local files

 In this area, specify the remote paths for the project folders.
-This is helpful when the application root folder in the remote environment is different from the name of the local root folder.
+This is helpful if the root folder of the running application is different from the name of you IntelliJ IDEA project root folder.
+In the example below, the IntelliJ IDEA project root folder /Users/WsProjects/express is mapped to /usr/src/app on the server.

 When you edit a run configuration (but not a run configuration template), you can specify the following options: